BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Sum calls

 Computation of the ratio for each gene that belongs to the same cell-type population per experiment and species.
+At this step we use simple TPM>0 calls, more elaborate calls are computed later in the pipeline.

 ![Boxplot](img/CodeCogsEqn.png)